shopware5/shopware/themes/Frontend/Responsive/README.md

 # Shopware 5 Responsive Theme

 ## Description
-The Responsive Theme is the new default theme which is bundled with Shopware 5.
-It's based on Smarty 3, HTML5 and CSS3 using the LESS processor.
-The theme can be customized to your needs the Theme-Manager module in the Shopware 5 backend.
+The Responsive theme is the new default theme which is bundled with Shopware 5.
+It's based on Smarty 3, HTML5 and CSS3 using the LESS pre-processor.
+The theme can be customized to your needs with the Theme-Manager module in the Shopware 5 backend.

 Additionally third-party web components can be easily added using `npm`.